GET IN TOUCH

 Can a lien be negotiated or reduced?

-The department rarely reduces lien amounts because the Iowa tax lien represents the full legal balance owed.
-However, taxpayers experiencing hardship can request a payment plan or other relief.
-In limited circumstances, a lien may be partially released from specific property if a sale or refinance benefits the state and the taxpayer.
+The Iowa Department of Revenue does not typically reduce lien amounts because the lien represents the full legal balance owed under state law.
+However, taxpayers experiencing hardship can contact the department to discuss payment arrangements or other available relief options.
+In certain situations, a partial release may be available for specific property if a sale or refinance is in progress.

 Conclusion